 Jane’s Worry Elephant by Kelly Miller, CAAP (Review)

-At times all of us get’s anxious but Jane’s does everyday so she has a Elephant to help her with this only the Elephant ends up taking drastic measures to help her.
-Because of this hit her worry button daily.
+At times all of us get’s anxious but Jane does everyday so she has a Elephant to help her with her anxiety.
+The Elephant ends up taking drastic measures to help Jane.
+Because of this Jane her worry button daily.
 To hep Jane out the Elephant thought he should sit on her.
-Jane got scared about making a mistake and the Elephant over reacted and made Jane feel worse.
-It got to the point Jane didn’t even want to go out to dinner with her parents just like Charlie.

 Jane began to use mindfulness and things changed for the better.
-Jane and Fred learned to be kind toe ach other.
+Jane and Fred learned to be kind to each other.
 Jan won a medal in gymnastics and Joe even cheered for Jane.
-I love how the Author teaches us positive ways to deal when being anxious and in the back of the book is a parent guide giving us steps to help us out in different circumstances
+I love how the Author teaches us positive ways to deal with being anxious.

-The Author even included a page on strategies we can all use no, what how old we are.
-Also inside the book is a guide we can fill out and to make sure we always have it on hand we can print out copies of this guide to put in a folder and we can make a copy for anyone feeling anxious.
-The illustarions are so cute.
-All teachers and counselors should keep copies of this book in there office at all times.
+The Author even included a page on strategies we can all use no, matter how old we are.
+Also inside the book is a guide we can fill out which will allow us to work through our feelings together.
+The illustrations are so cute.
+All teachers and counselors should keep copies of Jane’s Worry Elephant A Self-Help Guide for Kids with Anxiety in there office at all times.

 Thank you,